Features and Examples of Using Various Summation Types

 The calculated value is underlined in red.
 As you can see, the result uses the value of the b1 dimension element, which is a parent.

 The calculated value is underlined in red.
-To understand the calculation, let us look at the dimension element identifiers.
-The b1 element has identifier 2, therefore the elements with the identifiers starting with 2 were used (these are b2 and b4), the value of the element defined in the formula was also used for calculation (this was b1).
+To understand the calculation, look at the dimension element identifiers.
+The b1 element has the 2 identifier, therefore the elements with the identifiers starting with 2 were used (these are b2 and b4), the value of the element defined in the formula was also used for calculation (this was b1).
 This implies: 100 + 10 + 30 = 140.

 NOTE.
 Remember that identifiers are checked for all dimension elements.